Motivic interpretation of Albanese varieties of smooth varieties: Hilbert's Theorem 90

 \begin{none} If $X$ is not proper over $k$, then ${\rm Pic}_{X/k}^0$ is not representable by an abelian variety.
 Instead, a little improved version of \cite[Proposition 3.5.1]{MR3545132} is that there is an exact sequence

-of {\it \'etale} sheaves where $L$ is a lattice and $A$ is an abelian variety.
+of {\it \'etale} sheaves, where $L$ is a lattice, and $A$ is an abelian variety.
 We need its Nisnevich version, which asserts that there is an exact sequence \eqref{1.8.1} of {\it Nisnevich} sheaves.
 Note that the Nisnevich version is not a consequence of the \'etale version.
 Indeed, for any isogeny $B\rightarrow A$ of abelian varieties, there is an exact sequence

 of \'etale sheaves such that $L'$ is a lattice.
-Thus there are lots of possible choices of $A$, and we need to choose one of them fitting in \eqref{1.8.1}.
+Thus there are lots of possible choices of $A$, and we need to choose one of them fitting in \eqref{1.8.1} for the Nisnevich topology.
 We do this by explicitly constructing $L$ and $A$.
-For this purpose, we use de Jong alterations to reduce to the case when $X$ is smooth and projective over $k$. \end{none} \begin{none} Let us begin with recalling Hilbert's theorem 90 in \'etale cohomology theory.
-It asserts that the induced homomorphism
+For this purpose, we use de Jong's alterations to reduce to the case when $X$ is smooth and projective over $k$. \end{none}

+\begin{none} Let us begin with recalling Hilbert's theorem 90 in \'etale cohomology theory.
+It asserts that the induced homomorphism of cohomology groups

-of abelian groups is an isomorphism for any scheme $X$ over $k$.
-The same proof works if we replace {\it Zar} to {\it Nis}, so the induced homomorphism
+is an isomorphism for every $X\in Sch/k$.
+The same proof works if we replace {\it Zar} by {\it Nis}, so the induced homomorphism of cohomology groups